CEED/libCEED/examples/fluids/index.md

 This problem can be fixed using a more sophisticated Riemann solver such as HLLC {cite}`toro2009` (option `-freestream_riemann hllc`, which is default), which is a linear constant-pressure wave that transports temperature and transverse momentum at the fluid velocity.

 ## Vortex Shedding - Flow past Cylinder
 This test case is taken from {cite}`shakib1991femcfd`.
-At time $t=0$, we introduce a circular cylinder in a uniform flow centered at $x = y = 0$.
+At time $t=0$, we introduce a circular cylinder with diameter $D$ centered at $x = y = 0$ in a uniform flow.
 The viscosity is assumed constant.
 We use the computational domain $-4.5 \leq x \leq 15.5$, $-4.5 \leq y \leq 4.5$.
-On the inflow boundary $(x = -4.5)$, density, velocity and temperature are prescribed.
+On the inflow boundary $(x = -4.5)$, pressure, velocity and temperature are prescribed.
 On the top and bottom boundaries $(y = \pm 4.5)$, symmetry condition, zero normal velocity component, zero heat-flux are imposed.
-On the outflow boundary $(x = 15.5)$, zero traction and heat-flux are prescribed.
+On the outflow boundary $(x = 15.5)$, zero traction is prescribed.
 On the cylinder wall, a no-slip boundary condition, no heat-flux condition are imposed.

-We have used an inflow boundary condition and freestream boundary condition at the outflow boundary.
-As we evolve in time, eddies appears past the cylinder leading to a vortex shedding which is known as the vortex street.
+Boundary conditions are freestream at inflow and outflow boundaries.
+As we evolve in time, eddies appear past the cylinder leading to a vortex shedding which is known as the vortex street.

 ## Density Current